99linesofcode/docker-php/README.md

 1. Configure the environment variables defined in the `.env.example` file in your `.env` in the application root;
 1. Run `docker compose up -d` to spin up your development environment.

 Almost all the relevant configuration is done in/from the `docker-compose.yml` file.
-By default the devcontainer is disabled.
+Optional services are disabled by default.
+You can enable these by uncommenting their respective service blocks.

+## Production

+There are several ways to run Docker PHP in production.
+Using `docker compose -d` similarly to how you run it in development or by manually building and packaging the application up into a docker image and pushing it to and pulling it from a container registry.

+The FrankenPHP container uses the multi-stage build process and can be further optimized for production.
+If you intend to use `docker compose` you will have to change the `services.frankenphp.build.target` to `production`.

+If you choose to package your application and serve it differently, make sure to pass the `--target production` flag to your `docker build` command like so: `docker build --target production -t frankenphp:production -f ./frankenphp/Dockerfile .`.

 ## Contributing to docker-php